-A partnership agreement will help you decide how profits and losses are divided up, what is expected of each partner, etc.
+A limited partnership agreement will help you decide how profits and losses are divided up, what is expected of each partner, etc.

-This agreement must be signed by all members before the LLC opens for business to ensure that there are no issues among partners in the future.
+This agreement must be signed by all members before the LLC opens for business to ensure that there are no issues among limited partners in the future.

-Is It Legal to Be a Silent Partner?
+Is It Legal to Be Silent Partners?

-Does a Silent Partner Have Ownership?
+Do Silent Partners Have Ownership?

-What Type of Business Has a Silent Partner?
+What Type of Business Has Silent Partners?

 How Much Money Do You Need to Be a Silent Partner?

-Where Can You Find a Silent Partner?
+Where Can You Find Silent Partners?

-A silent partner is someone who does not want to be involved in the daily running of the company.
+Silent partners do not want to be involved in the daily running of the company.

 Before deciding to go into a silent partnership, you should weigh the pros and cons and talk to other business owners who have gone through this type of business partnership or seek legal advice from a law firm.